-Most of my inspiration came from the video games I played as a kid.
+Much of my inspiration came from the video games I played as a kid.
 I love creating pixel art and am self-taught in many different styles.
 My venture into pixel art began at the young, impressionable age of ten when I discovered Microsoft Windows Paint at school.
 I picked up Mario Paint for the Super Nintendo around that time and was introduced to spriting and basic animation.
 This taught me how to draw using a mouse since I had no computer at home.
 I still create all of my digital pieces, including paintings, with a mouse instead of a tablet.

 I first got involved with the Furry Fandom through the Sonic Fan Universe in 1999.
 My character, Tacoma, was exclusively anthro and inspired heavily by anime and cartoon "Sonic" styles which you can see in a piece of gift art I received here.
 As I grew older, Tacoma grew with me.
 During my teenage years, Tacoma had a cynical, moody personality.
 She often wore a spiked collar, including one on her tail.
 Her appearance reflected my own at the time.
-I was battling a lot of inner demons and, while drawing was an outlet for this, my perfectionist nature made art just another source of stress.
+I was battling a lot of inner demons and, while drawing was an outlet for this, my perfectionist nature caused art to be another source of stress.
 I vanished for months on end and stopped posting my work online.
 I didn't feel like I measured up against a tidal wave of other artists.
 Social media put so much pressure on me to improve that I simply shut down under the weight of it.

 I grew increasingly frustrated with myself when drawings did not turn out the way I wanted them to.
-Practice sheets like this were common as I struggled to keep proportions realistic and facial features expressive.
+Practice sheets were common as I struggled to keep proportions realistic and facial features expressive.
 I experimented with Photoshop and tried my hand at digital coloring which eventually grew better with time.
 These days I am much more confident in my Photoshop abilities having learned light sourcing, proper shading and use of color.
-It took me a very long time to get where I am today, and I can honestly say every stressful, anxiety-ridden moment on the way there was worth it.
+It took me a very long time to get where I am today, and I can honestly say now that every stressful, anxiety-ridden moment on the way there was worth it.

-I live with my wife, Lunati, whom I met on Furcadia in February of 2004.
+I now live with my wife, Lunati, whom I met on Furcadia in February of 2004.
 Lunati and I remained close online for many years, talking every day on AIM or Furcadia.
 We first met in person on February 2006.
-We spent the next six years of our relationship making annual trips to visit one another.
+Lunati and I spent the next six years of our relationship making annual trips to visit one another.
 I lived in the suburbs of Tampa, Florida and she was 1,300 miles away in St. Paul, Minnesota.
 It took me years to settle my affairs and build up the courage to move in with her but I am very glad I did.
 On February 14th 2016 we were married at the Como Park Zoo & Conservatory in St. Paul.

+Freelance art is my only job at this time, as I am unemployed due to chronic illness.
 My own battles with MS and anxiety have affected my ability to focus and keep a steady hand while drawing.
-Because of this, I have slowed down on traditional pieces like sketching, inking and pencil work as my accuracy has decreased.
-I find that digital art is more forgiving, with erasers and undo commands that let me go back and fix any uneven lines and wonky features.
-Pixel art is equally forgiving.
-With digital work, I don't have to worry about running out of a specific color because the entire palette is always available.
+Because of this, I have slowed down somewhat on traditional pieces like inking and pencil work as my accuracy has decreased.
+I've found digital art to be more forgiving, with erasers and undo commands that let me go back and fix any uneven lines and features.
+I also don't have to worry about running out of a specific color because the entire palette is always available.
 I can take my time on personal projects and experiment easily with different colors.

-The process of making pixel art has been therapeutic to me.
+The process of making pixel art has been especially therapeutic to me.
 I work pixel-by-pixel, one at a time, gradually shading and adding texture, color and life to each sprite.
 Every piece is truly a labor of love.
 My most used programs include Aseprite, Microsoft Paint Classic and GraphicsGale.
 A feature I love that's hard to find in programs is the ability to swap between two color sources with one keystroke.
 The Furcadia FOX editor is one I go to a lot for this reason.
-Photoshop, Illustrator, SAI and Manga Studio are all wonderful programs that I use regularly for digital pieces but when it comes to crisp, clean pixel art I will always prefer the basics.
+Photoshop, Illustrator, SAI and Manga Studio are all wonderful programs that I use regularly for digital pieces but when it comes to crisp, clean pixel art, I think I'll always prefer the basics.